dailybruin/interactive.2014.wake-of-the-storm/chapter-1/through-hell-and-high-water.md

 Typhoon Yolanda is one of the strongest typhoons on record and killed more than 6,200 people, according to the official death toll tallied by the Philippine government.
 Almost 2,000 people are still missing.

+<blockquote>Just seconds more and I could have lost one of my children.
+If I was not alert, I could have lost them. <span class="blockquote-attribution">—Algina Lacaba</span></blockquote>

 The government sent out warnings and the news channels broadcast reports of the super typhoon barreling toward Leyte, but many residents did not expect the storm to cause the damage or death that it did.

 “Some people took it for granted,” Lacaba said.
 “We evacuated, but still when the water rose, many people died.”